shiny-spoon/protect/README.md

 process.env.AzureFunctionSecretKeyVault = 'my-azure-secret';
 process.env.NameToMentionKeyVault = 'my-user';
 ```

-## FAQ
+## Room for Enhancements

-1. What does it mean for a branch to be protected?
+1. Deploy via Infrastructure-as-Code
+1. Push a default branch when the repo is not initialized on creation
+1. Configure as a GitHub App with rotating authentication

 ## References